NTSC: Comparative quality

-For NTSC, and to a lesser extent, PAL, reception problems can degrade the color accuracy of the picture where ghosting can dynamically change the phase of the color burst with picture content, thus altering the color balance of the signal.
-The only receiver compensation is in the professional TV receiver ghost canceling circuits used by cable companies.
-The vacuum-tube electronics used in televisions through the 1960s led to various technical problems.
-Among other things, the color burst phase would often drift.
-In addition, the TV studios did not always transmit properly, leading to hue changes when channels were changed, which is why NTSC televisions were equipped with a tint control.
-PAL and SECAM televisions had less of a need for one.
-SECAM in particular was very robust, but PAL, while excellent in maintaining skin tones which viewers are particularly sensitive to, nevertheless would distort other colors in the face of phase errors.
-With phase errors, only "Deluxe PAL" receivers would get rid of "Hanover bars" distortion.
-Hue controls are still found on NTSC TVs, but color drifting generally ceased to be a problem for more modern circuitry by the 1970s.
-When compared to PAL, in particular, NTSC color accuracy and consistency were sometimes considered inferior, leading to video professionals and television engineers jokingly referring to NTSC as Never The Same Color, Never Twice the Same Color, or No True Skin Colors, while for the more expensive PAL system it was necessary to Pay for Additional Luxury.
+In NTSC (and, to a lesser extent, PAL), reception problems can degrade the color accuracy of the picture; ghosting can change the phase of the color burst, altering a signal's color balance.
+The vacuum-tube electronics used in televisions through the 1960s led to technical problems, which is why NTSC televisions were equipped with a control labelled either "tint" or "hue".
+Tint/hue controls are still found on NTSC TVs, but color drifting generally ceased to be a problem by the 1970s.
+Compared to PAL in particular, NTSC color accuracy and consistency were sometimes considered inferior; video professionals and television engineers jokingly referred to NTSC as Never The Same Color, Never Twice the Same Color, or No True Skin Colors.